 The law does not foresee the possibility that interested parties have a role in Phase I. Phase I proceedings are confidential and the file cannot be accessed by third parties.
 However, as there is no express provision banning participation of third parties in Phase I merger proceedings, it is accepted, and has become quite standard, that third parties make representations and submissions to the CNMC regarding a merger also during Phase I merger proceedings.
-A recent example of this is the Helios/Quiron merger,13 where the participation of a third party in the proceedings was expressly discussed in the merger decision.
+An example of this is the Helios/Quiron merger,13 where the participation of a third party in the proceedings was expressly discussed in the merger decision.

 Indeed, the CNMC will listen to third parties concerns and if these have merit, the CNMC should be expected to raise the level of scrutiny of a given merger.

 Third parties also play a role in reporting mergers that should have been filed for merger review but were not.14